Mipo Odubeko: Port Vale loan

 On 26 August 2022, Odubeko signed for League One side Port Vale on a season-long loan.
 Manager Darrell Clarke compared him to Kian Harratt, who had impressed on loan at the club the previous season, saying "they love to stretch the game [and] run in behind a defence".
 Odubeko made his debut at Vale Park four days later, and impressed coach Andy Crosby as he played the full ninety minutes against Stockport County in the EFL Trophy whilst Ellis Harrison – the club's only other available specialist striker – was rested.
 Odubeko scored "with a powerful downward header" on his league debut for the club in a 2–2 draw with Cheltenham Town on 3 September.
 He ended the 2022–23 campaign with four goals in 27 games, having not featured after 11 February.

 Marítimo

 On 17 July 2023, Odubeko signed a two-year contract with Liga Portugal 2 club Marítimo.
 He played five games for the B team in the Campeonato de Portugal during the 2023–24 season.
 On 18 July 2024, Odubeko departed the club having had his contract terminated by mutual consent.
-He then had a trial with English club Barnsley, managed by former Port Vale boss Darrell Clarke.
+He then had an unsuccessful trial with English club Barnsley, managed by his former Port Vale boss Darrell Clarke.